Minneapolis Wrongful Death Lawyer

 - The available insurance

 Minnesota’s wrongful death law only allows families to collect pecuniary damages, which are monetary damages.
-However, the Minnesota courts have recognized that this restrictive provision is unreasonable because it does not fully compensate families for their loss.

 - Funeral and burial expenses